Self-Supervised Learning for Recommender Systems: A Survey: Contrastive Methods

 where $f_{\theta^{\prime}}$ and $f_{\theta^{\prime\prime}}$ are perturbed versions of $f_{\theta}$.
 This equation can be seen as a special case of Eq. (\ref{eq: contrastive}) which augments the intermediate hidden representations of the same input.

-The neuron masking is a commonly used technique to perturb the model. \textbf{DuoRec} \cite{Qiuwsdm22} follows the successful experience in SimCSE \cite{gao2021simcse} to apply two different sets of dropout masks to a Transformer-based backbone for two model-level representation augmentations.
-It then maximizes the mutual information between the two representations.
-Though it appears strikingly simple, this method shows significant performance in the next-item prediction task.
-Opposite to the neuron masking which discards some information in the hidden representations, \textbf{SimGCL} \cite{yu2021graph} directly adds random uniform noises to the hidden representations for augmentations.
-It experimentally proves that optimizing the InfoNCE loss in fact learns more uniform node representations and adjusting the noise magnitude can provide a finer-grained regulation of representation uniformity, which mitigates the popularity bias issue \cite{chen2020bias}.
-Benefiting from the noised-based augmentations, SimGCL shows distinct advantages over SGL on both recommendation accuracy and model training efficiency.
-In \textbf{SRMA} \cite{liu2021modelaug}, apart from the neuron-level perturbations, it proposes to randomly drop a fraction of layers during training.
-Considering that dropping important layers would mislead the output, it randomly drops some layers of the feed-forward network in the Transformer for model-level augmentations.
-Moreover, it further introduces another pre-trained encoder which has the same architecture but trained with the recommendation task to generate different views for contrast.
+Neuron masking is a common technique used to perturb the model. \textbf{DuoRec} \cite{Qiuwsdm22} applies different dropout masks to a Transformer-based backbone for two model-level representation augmentations, maximizing the mutual information between the two representations.
+This method appears simple but shows significant performance in next-item prediction tasks. \textbf{SimGCL} \cite{yu2021graph} and \textbf{XSimGCL} \cite{yu2022xsimgcl} add random uniform noise to hidden representations for augmentations, resulting in more uniform node representations that mitigate the popularity bias issue \cite{chen2020bias}.
+Adjusting the noise magnitude can provide finer-grained regulation of representation uniformity, leading to advantages over SGL on recommendation accuracy and model training efficiency.
+In particular, XSimGCL further proposes the cross-layer contrast.
+In \textbf{SRMA} \cite{liu2021modelaug}, apart from neuron-level perturbations, it proposes randomly dropping some layers of the feed-forward network in the Transformer for model-level augmentations.
+Additionally, it introduces another pre-trained encoder with the same architecture but trained with the recommendation task to generate views for contrast.

-Beyond the taxonomy, there are a few papers \cite{wei2022contrastive,wu2022multi} which claim that their proposed methods are contrastive self-supervised.
-They deal with the multi-behavior data, and conduct the data augmentation by incorporating auxiliary behavior data as supervision signals.
-Behavior views of the same user are considered positive pairs, and the views of different users are sampled as negative pairs.
-These methods then encourage consistency between representations of positive pairs by conducting the behavior-level contrast.
-However, we think it is farfetched to call them self-supervised, because they, in fact, do not transform the original data for creating any new views.